Solar & Storage: A New & Challenging Landscape

 New restrictions: Storage projects are subject to new Prohibited Foreign Entity (PFE) rules.

-These provisions address not only the sourcing of materials used in the storage project but other transactions to which school districts are a party (e.g. municipal debt issuances, licensing agreements).
+Solar and storage projects accessing Sec 48E are subject to new Prohibited Foreign Entity (PFE) rules (or “Foreign Entity of Concern (FEOC)” rules).
+These rules address the sourcing of materials used in the project and other transactions to which school districts are a party (e.g. municipal debt issuances, licensing agreements).

-Schools that commence construction before Dec 31, 2025 and place systems into service before June 30, 2026 (assuming a July 1 - June 30 fiscal year) can receive full credit and avoid many of the new rules.
+Schools that commence construction by Dec 31, 2025 and place systems into service by June 30, 2026 (assuming a July 1 - June 30 fiscal year) can receive full credit and avoid the Material Assistance Test and Entity Test.

-However, any solar or storage projects commencing after Jan 1, 2025 should be prepared to navigate the new "payments" rule.
-For more on PFE rules, see our video and accompanying slides.
+However, any solar or storage projects commencing construction after Dec 31, 2024 should be prepared to navigate the new Payments Test.

 Additional Information: